rachelambda/rtef/docs/README.md

 In this work I will attempt to answer the following questions:

-* How does the x86_64 processor architecture handle executable loading.
+1. How do x86_64 processors load executables?

-* What operations must a linker run in order to convert object files into an executable file.
+2. What operations must a linker run in order to convert object files into an executable file?

-* What features are needed to create a linker capable of linking a kernel
+3. What features are needed to create a linker capable of linking a kernel?